Hearts & Minds

 Jasmine Hardy

-is the Editorial Assistant for Atmos magazine and a current Editorial Fellow with KneeDeep Times.
-She works at the intersection of identity politics, social justice, culture, and climate resilience.
-Her writing has appeared in a number of publications, including the Bold Italic, The Seattle Medium, and Essence magazine.
-You can also find her work on her personal website jasmine-hardy.com.
+Jasmine Hardy is the editorial assistant for Atmos.
+She is interested in exploring themes of intersectionality, social justice, culture, and climate resilience.
+Her writing has been featured in a number of publications including KneeDeep Times and Essence magazine and can also be found on her personal website jasmine-hardy.com.